-The Kiro badge was first introduced into scouting in 1950 and was worn by members of Catholic sponsored Scout Groups.
-In 1951 the Badge was extended for use by overseas branches of the Scout Association.
+The Kiro was first introduced into scouting in 1950 and was worn by members of Catholic sponsored Scout Groups.
+In 1951 a badge was extended for use by overseas branches of the Scout Association.

 During the 1950s the Catholic Scout Advisory Council (CSAC) in agreement with the Scout Association introduced the Kiro Training Scheme initially for the Scout section only.
 The Kiro scheme could run independently of or in conjunction with the then Scout Association Progressive Training Scheme.

 The standard Kiro Badge worn by all Scout sections was gold on green